 - Garlic Powder Add some garlic powder if not included in your Italian seasoning blend.
 I would not recommend fresh garlic here as it can burn easily.

 - Extra Virgin Olive Oil Using high-quality extra virgin olive oil is always a treat, but any kind you have on hand will be fine here.
+You could also use vegetable oil, but olive oil tastes better.

 - Kosher Salt I always recommend using kosher salt in recipes.
 It is easier to control the saltiness and it coats food more evenly.